yochaigal/cairn/wip/2e/setting-seeds.md

 **Landmarks** are unique, visible POIs that can also be used as geographic reference points: towers, mountains, tall buildings, and so on.
 They help orient travelers around the map, and are _especially_ visible from areas with higher elevation or a clear viewpoint.

-- To create Landmarks, roll 3d6 dice on the map, noting the location by drawing a triangle.
-The further apart, the better!
+- To create Landmarks, roll 3d6 dice on the map, ignoring the face-up result, writing the result as a triangle.
 - Number each Landmark on the map, then roll on the [Landmark Features](#landmark-features) table, noting the results in your notebook.

 #### Landmark Features